Geometric level raising for p-adic automorphic forms: Modules of -adic overconvergent automorphic forms and Ihara's lemma

 Suppose $M$ is a Banach module over a Banach algebra $A$.
 We say that $M$ is \emph{ONable} if it is isomorphic (as a Banach module) to some $c_I(A)$.
 Note that this terminology differs slightly from that of \cite{Bu2}, where \emph{ONable} refers to modules \emph{isometric} to some $c_I(A)$ and \emph{potentially ONable} replaces our notion of ONable.
 The Banach $A$-module $P$ is said to satisfy the universal property $(Pr)$ if for every surjection $f: M\rightarrow N$ of Banach $A$-modules and continuous map $\alpha:P \rightarrow N$, $\alpha$ lifts to a continuous map $\beta:P \rightarrow M$ such that the below diagram commutes:

-Note that the universal property $(Pr)$ is not quite the same as the property of being projective in the category of Banach $A$-modules, since an epimorphism of Banach modules is not necessarily a (set-theoretic) surjection.
+As explained in \cite[2.1.4]{Urban}, the universal property $(Pr)$ is the property of being projective in the category of Banach $A$-modules, where the notion of projective is defined using \emph{strict} epimorphisms of Banach modules (which are just the set-theoretically surjective epimorphisms of Banach modules).
+This is the correct notion of projective object, since the category of Banach $A$-modules is an exact category, not an Abelian catefory.
 A module $P$ having property $(Pr)$ is equivalent to $P$ being a direct summand of an ONable module.
 (See the end of section 2 in \cite{Bu2}).